Updated Visitation Policy Effective September 30, 2020

 Patients being discharged from the hospital may have one healthy visitor to assist with discharge, if necessary.

 Surgical Patients.
-Visitors are not permitted in the Pre-Operative unit or Post Acute Care Unit (PACU).
+Visitors are not permitted in the Pre-Operative unit or Post-Anesthesia Care Unit (PACU).
 Pediatric patients may have one parent or guardian.
 Patients needing additional support may have one caregiver accompany them.
 Families will be called after the procedure and prior to discharge.
 At the time of discharge, a family member/friend will be called to drive to the pick-up area.
-A surgical service’s staff member will bring the patient to the family member at the pick-up location.
+A Surgical Services staff member will bring the patient to the family member at the pick-up location.

 Inpatients on all Medical Units, Telemetry, Surgical Care Unit, Critical Care Unit (CCU)